Rani Rampal to head India's women's team in New Zealand - The Media Times

 Other players in the team include Regini Etimarpu, Deep Grace Ekka, Gurjit Kaur, Reena Khokhar, Salima Tete, Sushila Chanu, Nisha, Namita Toppo, Udita, Monika, Lilima Minz, Neha, Sonika, Sharmila Devi, Navneet Kaur, Lalremsiami, Vandana.
 Qatar and Navjot Kaur.

-India’s first match against the New Zealand Development Team is on January 25, followed by games against the New Zealand Women’s Team on January 27 and 29.
+The first match of the tour in India is against the New Zealand Development Team on January 25, followed by the match against the New Zealand Women’s Team on January 27 and 29.

 The Indians will also play in the UK on February 4, followed by the final in another match against New Zealand on February 5.